YoursLtd/storefront-widgets/README.md

 * Creation of various sidebar areas for plugging in content to the [Storefront](https://wordpress.org/themes/storefront/) theme.

 ## Installation
-The Storefront Widgets plugin contents should be put in the [Wordpress plugins](https://codex.wordpress.org/Writing_a_Plugin#Names.2C_Files.2C_and_Locations) directory inside a directory named `storefront-widgets`.
+The Storefront Widgets plugin contents should be put in the [WordPress plugins](https://codex.wordpress.org/Writing_a_Plugin#Names.2C_Files.2C_and_Locations) directory inside a directory named `storefront-widgets`.
 Follow the steps [here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) to continue installing and activating the plugin.

 ## Removal
 To disable and remove the Storefront Widgets plugin, simply follow the steps [here](https://codex.wordpress.org/Managing_Plugins#Uninstalling_Plugins), and then delete the `storefront-widgets` directory and all of it's contents.